Asteraceae (Compositae)

 Mugwort, Artemisia vulgaris

-As you can see from her Latin name Artemisia vulgaris, mugwort is related to wormwood.
-In contrast to wormwood, mugwort contains only a little bit of thujone.
-This makes her…
+As you can see from the Latin name Artemisia vulgaris, mugwort is related to wormwood.
+Compared to wormwood, mugwort contains significantly less thujone.
+Therefore, this is a plant that is…

 Read more